russgooday/northcoders-course-projects/heapify/src/README.md

 ### Conclusion

 The project could have been signed off with the Python built-ins or the heapq module.
 I used this project as a learning exercise, to improve my programming skills and getter a broader knowledge of algorithms.
-Altogether, very enjoyable.
+Altogether, a very enjoyable and rewarding exercise.